ATradezone/atradezone-frontend/src/scripts/README.md

 # Development Scripts

-This directory contains scripts to help with development and maintenance of the ATradezone application.
+This directory contains scripts to help with development and maintenance of the ATradezone™ Cloud application.

 ## Layout Pattern Verification Script